Science for secondary probationers NS203

 Building on experiences provided by SUSS, this course focuses on enhancing the range of activites available to participants for use in CfE.

-This course seeks to build on the practical experiences provided by SUSS and offer further opportunities to consolidate and enhance professional networks.
+This course will build on the practical experiences provided by the Scottish Universities Science School, which is attended by the vast majority of science teachers in their initial teacher education year in Scotland, and offer further opportunities to consolidate and enhance professional networks.

 To apply for this course please contact SSERC directly (email@example.com) who will forward you the necessary information.
 Shortly after the published closing date for applications the Administration Team at SSERC will send to successful applicants:

-• information on ENTHUSE bursaries and how to apply for such a bursary
+- information on ENTHUSE bursary and how to apply for such a bursary

 Participants will be able to: